 By wind load garage doors, we mean those constructed to withstand fierce winds.
 Retrofitting an existing garage door will still reinforce its resistance, but doesn't begin to compare with the strengths of readily available impact-rated doors.
 When you are considering wind load garage door installation, it's important to remember three things.

 - Each region has different building codes and a professional garage door repair technician will be able to check the site and tell you what you need.

 - It's vital to remember that although made durable, wind load doors must be checked and maintained regularly.

 - You can find all sorts of wind load doors in all styles and designs.
 So you don't have to worry about their appeal.

 What exactly do we mean by wind load garage doors?

-Wind load garage doors are also known as hurricane garage doors since they are made to keep the structure intact during strong winds, thunderstorms, tornados and hurricanes.
-They are constructed in accordance with the International Building Code (IBC) standards.
+Wind load garage doors are also known as hurricane garage doors since they are made to keep the structure intact during strong winds, thunderstorms, tornados, and hurricanes.
+They are constructed following the International Building Code (IBC) standards.
 Each garage door is made to withstand wind speeds up to a certain number of minutes per hour.
 That's to give a general idea of how they are made.
 In fact, wind load doors are tested to withstand wind pressure.

 Wind speed vs wind pressure

 Although wind speed is an important factor, the wind pressure is responsible for bringing structures down.
 By pressure, we mean the force exerted by the wind.
 Why is it important?
 During a high wind, the garage door is pressured on both sides (outside and inside).
 That's what the experts in the building industry call positive and negative wind values.
 But the size of such pressures is affected by the force and direction of the wind and the size and direction of the garage door.